 Photo by Alexandra Grablewski

-Imagine a decadently rich creamy pasta salad that’s actually good for you.
+Imagine a decadently rich creamy pasta salad with salmon that’s actually good for you.
 Well here you have it.
 The secret is in the dressing, which has a base of tangy thickened yogurt that’s the ideal foil for the rich salmon.
 Sweet peas stud the dish with beautiful color and dill and scallion make it delightfully fragrant and flavorful.

 2/3 cup plain Greek-style nonfat yogurt